fibrous-tendencies/gh_environment_setup/README.md

 ### Using External Python Libraries with Rhino 8 and Grasshopper

-Rhino 8 now has support for :sparkles: Python 3 :sparkles:.
+Rhino 8 now has support for Python 3.
 As of today (October 27, 2024) the specific flavor of python used in Rhino/GH is Python 3.9.10.
 This was a long-awaited feature addition that came with Rhino 8.

 Along with the upgrade to python 3, there is now also the ability to (more) easily install external packages.
 There are a few ways that this functionality is provided in Rhino/GH.